yrpan/yrpan.github.io/index.md

 - [Spatial Statistics, Machine & Deep Learning Modeling Guide by David Pan (with in-built Excel selection tools)](/pdf/quick_stats_helper_061022p_f.xlsx)
 <img src="images/sc4b.gif?raw=true"/>
 David's automated model/test selectors + modeling guide, among other productivity tools, were previously published on the Ivy League Education website TSL.
-This popular free tool, a.k.a. the "Quick Stats Helper," has educated and helped academics, students and professionals alike as they engage in statistical modeling/learning; and was used by organizations such as Carleton University's Health Sciences & Informatics Department
+This popular free tool, a.k.a. the "Quick Stats Helper," has educated and helped academics, students and professionals alike as they engage in statistical modeling/learning

 ---